Sanni2712/Pytorch-cnn-trainer/README.md

 | **Medical datasets** (e.g., ChestX-ray8, some MRI datasets) | 1        | Because medical imaging often uses intensity data only.   |

 <br><br>
-## 🧠General parameters you need to know:
+## General parameters you need to know
 ### epoch
 In machine learning, especially when training neural networks, an epoch is one complete pass through the entire training dataset.